persistenceOne/persistenceCore/contrib/local/README.md

 # Local net

-Scripts for running local net locally
+Scripts for running local net locally (tested for mac and linux).

 ## Prerequiest
 For any of the types bellow, need to build the local clients